DAN DRISCOLL

 The chimneys we tear down are often quite basic and perfunctory.
 Why WOULDN'T we make it something you ENJOY looking at when you pull into your driveway after work?

 Often times people dont realize how much their chimney can add to the beauty of their home.... until they see what we can do!
-It truly can be a finishing touch of class
+It truly can be a finishing touch of class.

 The chimneys in these two photos are an identical pair.
 Each about 8' high and containing 800 brick.
 Both torn down and built again in a week.
 The original chimneys were quite plain.
 We decided to give the customer two showpieces worthy of sitting atop such a beautiful building.
 She actually hugged me when she stepped outside and saw the first one completed!!

+The large fireplace in the Crafts Building cafeteria at Plimoth Plantation.
+We rebuilt the rear wall using mostly the original firebrick.
 Pure lime was used for mortar to maintain penny thin joints.
 This also gives it a lot of flex to avoid cracking from the constant heating and cooling - A fact that is either not known or ignored by many masons.

 This chimney was built in Quincy on Winthrop street.
 She approved the use of this brick to replace the top 12' or so that we had to rebuild of her existing chimney.
 The remainder was repointed.
 All of the mortar used contained a red dye.